Juicy Slow Cooker Turkey Meatballs in Marinara

 - Grate the onion using the large holes of a box grater over a large bowl.
 You should end up with about ¼ cup.

-- Chop the spinach and basil into very small pieces.
+- Chop the spinach and basil finely into very small pieces.
 Alternatively you can add the onion, basil, and spinach to a food processor and pulse until finely chopped but not pureed.

 - Add the olive oil to the base of a 6-quart slow cooker, spreading it around until the bottom is well coated.